andrenasturas/hausse/docs/src/production.rst

 Save and Rebuild
 ****************

-The Python script you wrote is useful to design your website, but when the design is done, it is no longer necessary.
+The Python script you wrote is useful to design your website, but when the conception is done, it is no longer necessary.
 Instead, you can save your project to a JSON file, and use it directly from the console.

 .. warning:: Custom plugins are not supported by the Save and Rebuild feature.
 If necessary, you have to stick to the design script and run it with python.

-To do so, call the :py:func:`save` method on your project.
+To do so, call the :py:func:`Hausse.save` method on your project.
 The setting file name is ``hausse.json`` by default.

 Rebuilding from the console is done by running the Hausse module with the :option:`--build` argument: